Skip to main content

 • January 16, 2020

-For Ulcerative Colitis, Active "In 2009 I developed pneumonitis, pericarditis, pancreatitis, and ARDS after 3 weeks on Lialda.
-My GI doc told me and the other docs on my case that I probably had swine flu, and refused to consider Lialda as a possible culprit.
+For Ulcerative Colitis, Active "In 2009, I developed pneumonitis, pericarditis, pancreatitis, and ARDS after 3 weeks on Lialda.
+My GI doc told me and the other docs on my case that I probably had swine flu and refused to consider Lialda as a possible culprit.
 The early-onset signs that you're reacting to this drug are that your colitis doesn't improve or gets worse.
 Having 0 experience (this was a first-line treatment upon my UC diagnosis), I trusted things would improve eventually, as the doctor told me to give it a month.
-But before that month was up, I was in ICU on full ventilation for 2 weeks & had a cup of bloody fluid drained off of my heart.
-A pulmonologist noted that my lungs looked like I’d "inhaled pure lye" (which I hadn't).
+But before that month was up, I was in ICU on full ventilation for 2 weeks and had a cup of bloody fluid drained off of my heart.
+A pulmonologist noted that my lungs looked like I’d 'inhaled pure lye' (which I hadn't).
 Another doctor on my case eventually intervened and gave me a megadose of steroids, which was the only thing that reversed my condition and imminent death.
 It was a very long, physically painful, and emotionally devastating recovery, something I never should have had to experience."

 1 / 10